uroborus/perlwebbook/BUILD.md

 version of Pandoc available from their
 [Github repository](https://github.com/jgm/pandoc/releases/latest).
 Simply
 download the correct file and double-click it.

+Or if you have the OS X package manager homebrew, http://brew.sh, installed in OS X you can type "brew install pandoc" in the terminal.

 Once you have Make and Pandoc installed, you can build an EPUB of the book by opening a terminal, changing to the directory where you have checked out a